 This is a great time to examine your priorities.
 Make sure you’re prioritizing spending on what really matters to you and letting the rest slide.
 It’s all about making sure your money works for your well-being instead of spending money on things you don’t need or that won’t improve your quality of life.

 Since the goal is to save money faster, budget for savings.
 Make it a priority so it can fit into your life.
 Set up an auto-transfer into your savings account every payday for the amount you want to save per month.
-That way the money isn’t sitting in your bank account available for you to spend mindlessly, and you’ll get to watch your savings account grow every month without trying.
+That way, the money isn’t sitting in your bank account available for you to spend mindlessly, and you’ll get to watch your savings account grow every month without trying.
 That will keep you motivated.

 3. Lower your monthly expenses as much as you can (within reason)

-- Can you move into a cheaper place to save on rent?
+- Can you move to a cheaper place to save on rent?
 If moving isn’t an option, can you get a roommate to split rent with?
-Rent is usually one of people’s biggest monthly expenses, so cutting it down any way you can is a great start to saving money fast.
+Rent is usually one of the people’s biggest monthly expenses, so cutting it down any way you can is a great start to saving money fast.

 - Do you have a gym membership you don’t use?
 Consider replacing your gym habit with running or at-home workouts.
 If you usually hop on the treadmill at the gym, look into buying a cheap used treadmill to use at home instead.
 Just make sure you’re not spending so much on your at-home equipment that it cancels out your savings.
 Or better yet, run outside.